applibgroup/Sherlock/README.md

 Sherlock reports any crash that occurres in your application as a notification.
 You just need to initialize Sherlock at the start of your application and it will take care of the rest.

+## Introduction

+The motivation behind creating Sherlock is to make the life of Developer and tester easier.
+Whenever a tester is testing the app and he/she encounters a crash, most of the time they don't have enough details in their hand to enable developer to start fixing the crash immediately.
+Now with the help of Sherlock, any tester will have enough info to report the crash.

 # Source

 The code in this repository was inspired from [ajitsing/sherlock - 1.0.4](https://github.com/ajitsing/Sherlock).
 We are very thankful to ajitsing.

-## Motivation
-The motivation behind creating Sherlock is to make the life of Developer and tester easier.
-Whenever a tester is testing the app and he/she encounters a crash, most of the time they don't have enough details in their hand to enable developer to start fixing the crash immediately.
-Now with the help of Sherlock, any tester will have enough info to report the crash.

 Screenshot
 ----------